Welcome and thank you for your interest in The Cheshire Set Flyball Team!

 If you like the fast and furious, having fun with your dog and a tennis ball, then flyball is the sport for you!

 We train outdoors on Saturday mornings, or occasionally Sunday mornings.
 Times vary and will be advised each week.
-Our venue is the Knutsford Sports Club on Mereheath Lane, WA16 6SZ.
-We park around the left-hand end of the building.

 If the weather looks bad, please check emails before setting out as we don't train in really wet weather.